CyberMonitor/orquestra-docs/v1/content/qe-cli/install-cli.md

 ---
 title: Install
-description: Install the Quantum Engine CLI to interface with Orquestra
+summary: Install the Quantum Engine CLI to interface with Orquestra
 weight: 1
 ---